 - There is a high degree of uncertainty about future levels of funding for local government.
 However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities and reduce levels of service provision; - The Council is deemed to control the services provided under the contracts for both Waste Management and Fire and Rescue PFI's.
+The Northumberland County Council 2020-21 Statement of Accounts

-The accounting policies for PFI schemes and similar contracts have been applied to these arrangements and the associated assets (valued at £65.64 million for Waste and £19.40 million for Fire and Rescue) are recognised as Property, Plant and Equipment on the Council's Balance Sheet; - The Council recognises school land and buildings on its Balance Sheet where the Council, the school or the school's Governing Body directly own the asset or have ownership rights and control of the property.
-Where the land and building assets used by the school are owned by an entity other than the Council, school or school Governing Body then it is not included in the Council's Balance Sheet; and, - Given the current low interest rate environment and market forecasts for the next 2 to 3 years, it is considered that there is no risk of those LOBO loans with call dates within the next 12 months being called.
-All LOBO loans have therefore been classified as long term.
+- accounting policies for PFI schemes and similar contracts have been applied to these arrangements and the associated assets (valued at £65.64 million for Waste and £19.40 million for Fire and Rescue) are recognised as Property, Plant and Equipment on the Council's Balance Sheet; - When undertaking the valuation of the Council's assets the valuation firm BNP Paribas Real Estates UK has made a number of assumptions and has relied on certain sources of information.
+In the event that any of the assumptions used in valuing the assets prove to be incorrect, the valuation of the assets and hence the Balance Sheet figures could significantly change; and, - The Council recognises school land and buildings on its Balance Sheet where the Council, the school or the school's Governing Body directly own the asset or have ownership rights and control of the property.
+Where the land and building assets used by the school are owned by an entity other than the Council, school or school Governing Body then it is not included in the Council's Balance Sheet.